 Fort Kent in Aroostook County, Maine — The American Northeast (New England)

 Topics.
-This historical marker is listed in this topic list: Roads & Vehicles.
-A significant historical date for this entry is November 11, 1926.
+This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars.
+A significant historical year for this entry is 1902.

 Location.
-47° 14.922′ N, 68° 36.131′ W. Marker is in Fort Kent, Maine, in Aroostook County.
-Marker is at the intersection of West Main Street (U.S. 1) and Clair-Fort Kent International Bridge, Touch for map.
-Marker is at or near this postal address: 341 West Main Street, Fort Kent ME 04743, United States of America.
+47° 15.463′ N, 68° 35.355′ W. Marker is in Fort Kent, Maine, in Aroostook County.
+Marker can be reached from Market Street (Maine Route 161) just east of East Main Street (U.S. 1), on the right when traveling west.
+Marker is located near the northeast corner of the Fort Kent Railroad Station parking lot, overlooking the railroad tracks.
+Touch for map.
+Marker is in this post office area: Fort Kent ME 04743, United States of America.
 Touch for directions.